 We work with individuals and organizations to research, license, display, and reproduce our imagery for new audiences.
 If you’re interested in partnering with us, please review the information on this page.

 In addition to its core LIFE photographic archive, the Picture Collection has also acquired a number of photographic collections over the years, including:

 About 7000 glass plate negatives of New York and the mid-Atlantic region taken by photographers Wallace Levison and George Brainerd from approximately the 1890s through 1910s.
-You can view samples via our partnership with Getty Images.
+You can view samples via our agent Shutterstock.

 This archive from the former David McGough Agency chronicles red carpet, music, and other celebrity events from the late 1970s through the early 2000s.
-You can view samples of the collection via our partnerships with Google Arts & Culture or Getty Images.
+You can view samples of the collection via our partnerships with Google Arts & Culture or Shutterstock.

 Hugo Jaeger Photographic Archive

 Color photographs of Europe primarily during the Nazi era taken by one of Adolf Hitler’s personal photographers.
 These images document rallies, private events of National Socialist leadership, and important photographs of ghettos and concentration camps.
-You can view samples via our our partnerships with Google Arts & Culture or Getty Images.
+You can view samples via our our partnerships with Google Arts & Culture.
 For more on the history of the collection and its acquisition, please see this LIFE.com feature.

 Assembled by a London collector and organized by subject, this archive is particularly focused on art and culture.
 It contains more than 600,000 pieces—prints, daguerreotypes, glass plates, and other formats—from the 1870s-1940s.
-You can view samples of the collection via our partnerships with Google Arts & Culture or Getty Images.
+You can view samples of the collection via our partnerships with Google Arts & Culture or Shutterstock.